darichey/DataPrism/docs/_docs/guide/01_table_definitions.md

 given KMacros.ApplyTraverseKC[UserK] = ??? // KMacros.deriveApplyTraverseKC[UserK]
 ```

 Lastly you need the table definition itself.
-We need an instance of `Table[Codec, User]`. `Codec` here represents how
+We need an instance of `Table[Codec, UserK]` where `Codec` represents how
 data is read from and written to the database.
 The codec you use depends on how you connect to the database.
 Currently,
-there are two options: JDBC and skunk.
+there are two options: JDBC and Skunk.
 Depending on your choice, you'll use different database codecs.
 Unless specified
 otherwise, in these docs I will assume JDBC is being used.

 `Table` itself takes two parameters.
-The name of the table, and a value of type `User[Column]`. `Column` meanwhile takes
+The name of the table, and a value of type `UserK[Column]`. `Column` meanwhile takes
 two parameters, the name and the type of the column.
 The types can be gotten from an object that corresponds to the
 database you're using in `dataprism.jdbc.sql.<db choice>JdbcTypes`.
 For these examples I will assume Postgres is being
 used.